 This weekend we had church family over for supper and fellowship.
 I used my Amish Apple Butter which I whipped up earlier in the season as a sort of compote on top of pork chops...Oh boy was that a delightful pairing.
 I also served rice pilaf, a medley of squashes, sweet potato, cranberries and parsnips, which I roasted with local honey, brown sugar and cinnamon glaze...Yummy!
 I also served a mixed salad with raspberry vinaigrette and candied almonds, cranberries and feta cheese...It was a really good supper, thought the fellowship was even better!

 This has also been a great time seeing a classic play called Our Town and enjoyed even a symphony.
 We will be seeing The Christmas Carol this Winter as well as Three Musketeers, Jungle Book and Peter Pan in which my daughter will be performing in.
-I believe we will also be attending Willy Wonka in which the young man pictured above will be in too!

 I love that we are already making some great memories!!!